arafinsami/arafinsami/README.md

 # Hi, I'm Md.
 Samiul Arafin

 Welcome to my GitHub profile.
-I'm a Java Solution Architect with over 10 years of experience in designing and implementing large-scale, cloud-native applications across banking, gaming, and public sector platforms.
+I'm a Java Solution Architect with over 10 years of experience designing and implementing large-scale, cloud-native applications across banking, gaming, and public sector platforms.

 ## About Me